dantleech/blog/content/posts/2025/10-16-rouen.md

-Ok, now my head is spinning slightly, where was I. So I decided to cycle to Rouen, but not only was the distance below the minimum-acceptable-distance (MAD) the hostel was probably closed until 17:30.
+Ok, now my head is spinning slightly, where was I. So I decided to cycle to Rouen, but not only was the distance below the minimum-acceptable-distance of 100k (MAD) but the hostel was probably closed until 17:30.
 So I decided to add some more kilometers to the ride and to approach Rouen from the South.

 It was another gray day - and colder as evidenced by my gloves still be on my hands well into the afternoon.
 My legs had the familiar ache of having done a